lawrence009/RepData_PeerAssessment1/PA1_template.md

 ```

 Since the missing values are in daily groups of 288, they can be replaced using
-previously calculated avg.steps.interval _(length = 288)_.
-It is also worth
+either previously calculated avg.steps.interval (5-min interval) or average
+total steps from the 61-day study.
+It is also worth noting that the missing
-noting that the missing values are not always on weekends.
+values are not always on weekends.

 ```r